crusoebirkhead/sdr-agentic/prd.md

 Reliability: The front-end must maintain a 99.9% uptime.
 The system's effectiveness is dependent on the uptime of the n8n instance and its third-party APIs.

-Security: All sensitive data, including API keys and lead information, must be encrypted both at rest and in transit.
+Security: All sensitive data, including lead information, must be encrypted both at rest and in transit.
 Access to the system dashboard must be protected by authentication.

 Usability: The front-end interface must be simple and intuitive, allowing a non-technical user (like Maria) to complete the entire setup process in under 15 minutes.